Skip to main content

 The CA did agree with the EAT that it was correct to consider the proportionality of the dismissal following Page but this must be based on all relevant facts.

-During the school’s investigation, Mrs Higgs had stated that she did not hold homophobic or transphobic beliefs and the school’s dismissal panel had accepted that.
+During the School’s investigation, Mrs Higgs had stated that she did not hold homophobic or transphobic beliefs and the School’s dismissal panel had accepted that.
 The CA therefore thought her dismissal was clearly disproportionate.
-The school’s arguments that the dismissal was proportionate due to possible reputational damage were rejected.
-Mrs Higgs had not said anything herself in the Facebook posts that risked bringing the school into disrepute as they were clearly not a representation of the school’s views.
+The School’s arguments that the dismissal was proportionate due to possible reputational damage were rejected.
+Mrs Higgs had not said anything herself in the Facebook posts that risked bringing the School into disrepute as they were clearly not a representation of the School’s views.

-While the CA acknowledged that Mrs Higgs’ social media activity was “unwise” given her association with the school, there was no evidence that her views were ever expressed in the workplace or that they impacted her professional conduct.
-In fact, Mrs Higgs had never received a single complaint during her six years at the school and there was nothing to suggest that she had ever discriminated against a student or that she would ever do so.
+While the CA acknowledged that Mrs Higgs’ social media activity was “unwise” given her association with the School, there was no evidence that her views were ever expressed in the workplace or that they impacted her professional conduct.
+In fact, Mrs Higgs had never received a single complaint during her six years at the School and there was nothing to suggest that she had ever discriminated against a student or that she would ever do so.
 Further, the majority of the content she posted was of other people’s views and not necessarily her own.

 Although the CA noted that the posts shared could be perceived as offensive, they were not “grossly offensive”, nor did they amount to hate speech or constitute a direct attack on the LGBTQ+ community.